h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

   <ingress-ip> hello-world-frontend.h8r.site
   ```

-- If you are using your own domain name, set your DNS record to the above ingress IP.
+- If you are using your own domain name, set your domain DNS record to the above ingress IP.

 </TabItem>
 </Tabs>